 Your visit to Navajoland would not be complete without a stop at the Four Corners Monument.
 This is the only site in the country where the corners of four states — Arizona, Colorado, New Mexico and Utah — come together.
 Four Corners Navajo Tribal Park has a visitor center, a demonstration center, Navajo arts and crafts booths, picnic tables and portable restrooms.
 For more info, call 928-871-6647.

-Thunderbird Lodge - 103 miles
+Goulding's Lodge of Monument Valley - 103 miles

 NavajoLand Hotel of Tuba City - 120 miles